Athletics at the 1976 Summer Olympics – Men's 400 metres

 The men's 400 metres was an event at the 1976 Summer Olympics in Montreal.
-The competition was held on July 26, 1976, July 28, 1976, and on July 29, 1976.
+The competition was held on July 26, 28, and 29, 1976.
 Forty-four athletes from 29 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Alberto Juantorena of Cuba, the nation's first medal in the event, breaking a string of five victories by the United States.
+The event was won by 0.14 seconds by Alberto Juantorena of Cuba, the nation's first medal in the event, breaking a string of five victories by the United States.
 Juantorena became the first man to win both the 800 metres and 400 metres in an Olympics.
+His winning time of 44.26 seconds remained as the fastest time at sea level until it was broken by Butch Reynolds in May 1987 in Columbus, Ohio.

 Summary

 In the final, Fred Newhouse and Maxie Parks appeared to go for the early lead, while Alberto Juantorena was initially a little slower.
 Then he stretched out on the backstretch to regain position about equal to the third American Herman Frazier.
 Coming off the final turn Juantorena had caught the rest of the field and was a step behind Newhouse.
 Parks and Fons Brijdenbach were about even two more strides back with Frazier just behind them.
 As Juantorena began to pass Newhouse, Newhouse noticeably struggled, leaving Juantorena with the gold medal.
 Three metres back, Frazier just edged ahead of Brijdenbach for the bronze medal, as Parks faded.